1. Help Center

 16-2

 Use the search bar to find the right image for your content.
-The search results will show up and you can scroll to find the image you like.
+The search results will appear, and you can scroll to find the image you like.

 When you click on any of the images, a larger preview will show.
-Click Insert media to directly add that image to your page, or cancel to proceed your search.
+Click Insert media to add that image to your page directly, or cancel to proceed with your search.

 ⚠️ Unsplash images are links to Unsplash and the images themselves will not get downloaded to show in your Media Library.
 In the unlikely event of the photographer removing the image from their portfolio, the image will not display any more in your Foleon Doc.
 Instead, a placeholder image of Unsplash will show.